top of page

 Closing Standard

-These conditions reflect the structural expectations typically applied by institutional investors before serious capital deployment.
+These seven conditions reflect what institutional investors expect to find before serious capital is deployed.

 If they are present, capital compounds strength.